Having an open-flame wood fire in your living room is serious business.

 WE’RE SERIOUS ABOUT CHIMNEY SAFETY

-Structure Tech offers level 2 chimney inspections as an add-on service to our home inspections.
-We initially partnered up with a chimney inspection and repair company to provide these inspections, but we’ve since converted this to an ‘in-house’ service.
-Our very own Patrick Brennan moved from home inspector to full-time chimney inspector after obtaining his Certified Chimney Sweep designation by the Chimney Safety Institute of America (CSIA).
-Recently Scott Mahley has also obtained his Certified Chimney Sweep designation by the Chimney Safety Institute of America (CSIA) and has been dedicating a couple of days a week to help with level 2 chimney inspections.
+Structure Tech offers level 2 chimney inspections as a stand-alone service and as an add-on to our home inspections.
+Our very own Scott Mahley obtained his Certified Chimney Sweep designation from the Chimney Safety Institute of America (CSIA).
+Scott dedicates a couple of days out of the week to do the majority of our level 2 chimney inspections.
+Jeff Corniea also obtained his Certified Chimney Sweep designation from the Chimney Safety Institute of America (CSIA) and has been doing chimney inspections on the days Scott is not.

 Since we began offering chimney inspections, we’ve become convinced that most wood-burning masonry fireplace chimneys have problems.
 The problems are so widespread and so serious that the National Fire Protection Association (NFPA) recommends a level 2 chimney inspection anytime there is a sale or transfer of a property.